Pbrantis/FPF-API_Test-Postman-/README.md

 Make sure you have [Docker](https://www.docker.com/) and [Postman](https://www.postman.com/) installed in your computer.

+Used in this project the following versions:
+ - Postman v9.24.0
+ - Docker Desktop v4.10.1

 ## Step by Step

  - Clone git on this [project](https://github.com/Vanilton18/loja-api.git)